-- 3.7 In order to make informed decisions, the council is keen to hear from those with a view on a particular application. - 3.8 As noted in Table 1 above, the legislation and guidance dictates that members of the public have a specific time period during which to raise issues.
-Of note, the Licensing Act 2003 established a very prescriptive procedure for the way in which applications are made and determined.
-Of note: - the requirements concerning advertising of applications are set out in the Licensing Act 2003 (Premises Licences and Club Premises Certificates Regulations) 2005 - Regulation 25 provides that the applicant shall advertise the application for a period of no less than 28 consecutive days starting on the day after the day on which the application was given to the relevant licensing authority by displaying a notice that complies with prescribed requirements - the applicant must also publish a notice at least once in a local newsletter or similar document circulating in the vicinity of the premises

-- these regulations dictate the notice period during which members of the public can raise issues or concerns - the Regulations oblige the council, as the licensing authority, to also advertise the application on its website for a period of no less than 28 consecutive days starting on the day after the day on which the application was given.
-The content of the advertisement is prescribed. - The council has considered the scope for raising awareness of 3.9 applications in additional ways.
+3.14 In order to make informed decisions, the council is keen to hear from those with a view on the grant of a particular application on the licensing objectives.

+3.15 As noted in Table 1 above, the legislation and guidance dictates that members of the public have a specific time period during which

+Comment [RO1]: These words have not be included in the amended draft as the Licensing Authority is interested in people's views in general regarding licensed premises and not just on the grant of a licence. to raise issues.
+The Licensing Act 2003 established a very prescriptive procedure for the way in which applications are made and determined.
+Of note:

+- the requirements concerning advertising of applications are set out in the Licensing Act 2003 (Premises Licences and Club Premises Certificates Regulations) 2005 - Regulation 25 provides that the applicant shall advertise the application for a period of no less than 28 consecutive days starting on the day after the day on which the application was given to the relevant licensing authority by displaying a notice that complies with prescribed requirements - the applicant must also publish a notice at least once in a local newsletter or similar document circulating in the vicinity of the premises - the Regulations oblige the council, as the licensing authority, to also advertise the application on its website for a period of no less than 28 consecutive days starting on the day after the day on which the application was given.
+The content of the advertisement is prescribed. - these Regulations also prescribe that members of the public and others can only make representations during the period of 28 days starting on the day after the application was given to the licensing authority

+3.16 The council has considered the scope for raising awareness of applications in additional ways.
 Given that licensing matters are governed by statute and regulation, this is not quite as straightforward as it may seem.
 Of note, Westminster City Council has sought in the past to facilitate greater awareness by contacting properties in the vicinity of premises subject to a licence application by means of individual correspondence.
 The council was then challenged in the High Court by some residents who lived in the locality but outside of the 'perimeter' the council had drawn for consultation purposes and so had not been contacted directly by the council.
+The Court of Appeal ultimately decided that neither the 2003 Act nor the Regulations imposed any duty on a licensing authority to advertise an application or to take any steps to notify anyone affected by it that it had been made.
+The sole duty to advertise and to give notice of an application was placed on the person making the application.
+Corporation of the Hall of Arts and Sciences v The Albert Court Residents' Association [2011] EWCA Civ 430

-The judgement was that the council did not need to send letters to residents but if they chose to do so then they should send letters to all residents affected.
-R. (on the application of Albert Court Residents Association) v Westminster City Council [2010] EWHC 393 (QB). - 3.10 Having considered this case, it appears that any view on who constitutes all the residents affected will always be open to debate and thus such an approach is likely to place the council is a very difficult position.
-Therefore, it is the council's view that relying on the means of communication set by the relevant regulations, and detailed above, is a better way to proceed than attempting to directly contact those the council may deem at any one time to be affected. - 3.11 That said, the council will do its utmost to ensure anyone wishing to make a representation is aware of the 28 day
+3.17 Having considered this case, it is the council's view that relying on the means of communication set by the relevant regulations, and detailed above, is a better way to proceed than attempting to directly contact those the council may deem at any one time to be affected.